 3. Naming Your Video File

-Naming your video file as your focused keyword actually tells the search engine as to what is in your video, Search engines cannot look inside video content.
-It is the file name that tells search algorithm what your video is all about.
+Naming your video file as your focused keyword actually tells the search engine what is in your video, Search engines cannot look inside video content.
+It is the file name that tells the search algorithm what your video is all about.

 Having the video title as your video file name helps search engine index videos easily, thereby aiding in achieving a higher ranking.
 So put your targeted keyword into the video file name.